CULN152 Bread Fabrication - Advanced

 - IV.
 Prerequisites

-- CULN151 (C or better) or permission from the Department of Business + Innovation
+- CULN151 (C or better) or permission from the Department of Business, Innovation, and Legal Studies

 - V. Other Pertinent Information